Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Businesses only need to pay tax on their profits, but you’ll still need to submit a return to HMRC, even if you think you don’t have anything to pay.

-This is because HMRC need your tax return to work out whether or not you have tax to pay, so won’t know about your earnings until you tell them!
+This is because HMRC need your tax return to work out whether or not you have tax to pay, so they won’t know about your earnings until you tell them!

 As well as avoiding penalties for failing to submit a tax return, reporting your losses through your tax return can have other advantages too.
 For instance, you may be able to ‘carry back’ the loss to a previous year.